V. S. Acharya

 Vedavyasa Srinivasa Acharya (6 July 1940 – 14 February 2012) was an Indian senior leader of the Bharatiya Janata Party (BJP) in Karnataka.
 He was the Higher Education Minister in the Government of Karnataka.

 Early life

 V.S.
-Acharya was born on 6 July 1940 in Udupi in a traditional Shivalli Madhwa Brahmin family.
-His parents were Vidwan Katte Srinivasa Acharya, a Sanskrit scholar & Smt.
+Acharya was born on 6 July 1940 in Udupi, then part of the Madras Presidency, into a traditional Shivalli Madhwa Brahmin family.
+His parents were Vidwan Katte Srinivasa Acharya, a Sanskrit scholar, and Smt.
 Krishnaveni Amma.
-After finishing his graduation in Medicine from the famous Kasturba Medical College, Manipal, he started his medical profession by opening a private clinic in Kalmadi, Udupi and earned fame as a good physician in the town.
-He married a fellow social worker Dr.Shanta Acharya and the couple had 4 sons and 1 daughter.
+After his graduation in Medicine from the Kasturba Medical College, Manipal, he started his medical career by opening a private clinic in Kalmadi, Udupi, and earned fame as a good physician in the town.
+He married a social worker, Dr. Shanta Acharya, and the couple had four sons and one daughter.